 Americans are familiar with carnival barkers and fast-talking car salesmen but not so aware of the virulent and ancient English variety.
 Watch the following video to see a few examples of cockney touts.

 There is nothing worse for us deplorable conservatives while cruising TV channels than to come across John Oliver, Stephen Colbert, or Jimmy Kimmel.
 In those few seconds, they manage to yell at least one boneheaded comment fueled by Trump Derangement Syndrome.
 Out of the three upstarts, Oliver is the most odious.
-His barking brings to mind the swindling scamps that plague East London sidewalks, who use the routine Oliver employs to sell his propaganda.
-Additionally, his voice goes up and down like a pubescent boy, and he gobbles like turkeys on Thanksgiving Eve.
+His barking brings to mind the swindling scamps that plague East London sidewalks, who use Oliver’s routine to sell his propaganda.
+His voice goes up and down like a pubescent boy, and he gobbles like a turkey on Thanksgiving Eve.

 When John Oliver cons his TV audience, we cannot call the cops because the First Amendment protects him.
 When I had to suffer a few seconds of him Sunday night, he was whining about Trump not being able to drain the swamp because he had hired rich people.